heineking/game-of-life/README.md

 ## Running the tests

 The tests are created with `mocha` as the testing framework and `chai` as the assertion library.
 You can find the tests at `./src/game.tests.js`.
-I did not aim for 100% test coverage because of some dependency on the global `window.document` object.
+I did not aim for 100% test coverage because of some dependency on the global `window` object(s).

 ```
 > npm run install